Bathroom drains

 A faint drain odor can be simple, but strong sewage odor should be taken seriously.
 Ventilate the area and call a professional if it is persistent or paired with backups.

-A bacteria-based treatment can support the biological routine, but it does not replace fixing venting, seals, clogs, or failing system components.
+A bacteria-based treatment can support the biological routine, but it works alongside fixing venting, seals, clogs, or failing system components.

 Start with simple household checks and the free checklist.
 If the smell is strong or recurring, get a professional diagnosis.